Day Theming: How to Give Every Day a Single Focus

 • Start with three themed days per week and leave two days unthemed for overflow and flexibility.

-• Day theming works best for people with varied responsibilities — freelancers, managers, and entrepreneurs.
+• Day theming works best for people with varied responsibilities, such as freelancers, managers, and entrepreneurs.

 Why does day theming protect deep work better than other methods?

 Most productivity methods try to fix context switching within a single day.
-They carve out blocks, set timers, and hope you can jump between marketing calls and code reviews without losing your train of thought.
-Day theming takes a different approach.
-It removes the switching problem at the daily level by dedicating the full day to one type of work.
+Context switching is the cognitive cost the brain pays when it stops one task and reloads the rules, goals, and information needed for another.
+Standard advice carves out blocks, sets timers, and hopes you can jump between marketing calls and code reviews without losing your train of thought.
+Day theming takes a different approach: it removes the switching problem at the daily level by giving the full day to one type of work.

 Did You Know?